DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - There are countless ways for an enterprise to connect to the Internet
 - For example, PRIVATE WAN technologies such as leased lines and MPLS VPNs can be used to connect to a service provider’s Internet infrastructure
 - In addition, technologies such as CATV and DSL commonly used by consumers (Home Internet Access) can also be used by an enterprise
-- These days for both enterprise and consumer Internet access, FIBER OPTIC ETHERNET connections are growing in popularity due to high speeds they provide over long distances
+- These days for both enterprise and consumer Internet access, fiber optic ethernet connections are growing in popularity due to high speeds they provide over long distances
 - Let’s briefly look at two Internet access technologies mentioned above:
     - CABLE (CATV)
     - DSL